XinyuKang22/APIsOverData/README.md

 psql -U postgres -h localhost -c "[???]"
 ```

-Now, let's check that liquibase has applied the change set that we expect.
+Now, let's check that Liquibase has applied the change set that we expect.
 Open `hasura/liquibase/changelog/dbchangelog.xml` and determine what tables you expect to have been created.

 Use `psql` to query the tables that exist in the database and check that match what is specified in the change set.